How to Test Firewood Moisture in NZ — Meter Guide

 Key Answers

-- How long does seasoning take in NZ?
+- How much does a moisture meter cost in NZ?

 Key Takeaways